Welcome to the JSHmoviestuff REVIEW OF 2013: “Reminds me of a story.”

 It took a couple of months for my next choice to appear but when it did IRON MAN THREE earned the title of the biggest surprise of the year.
 What a terrific event this was, with Shane Black drafted in (on star Robert Downey Jr’s suggestion) as the new director of the series, taking over duties from Jon Favreau.
 And gosh, what an impression he made with Tony Stark aka Iron Man, a character who’s endeared himself to us over Iron Man 1 and 2 and then most memorably for me as a totally wonderful element of The Avengers but let’s face it, who would have thought with the third solo movie we could have possibly seen something so fresh, vibrant and exhilaratingly original?
 But it was.
 With the gorgeous Gwyneth Paltrow giving quite the sassiest performance yet as assistant Pepper Potts, along with the returning Don Cheadle who this time really made Colonel Rhodes a stand-out character, how could this instalment have been any better?
-Well, with the inclusion of Rebecca Hall as the brainy Maya, Guy Pearce as the charismatic but shadowy Killian, the brilliant James Badge Dale in another of his brilliant performances that I’ve admired from him this year (along with Flight, World War Z, The Lone Ranger and Parkland) as the more than slightly volatile Savin and let’s not forget a truly extraordinary Ben Kingsley as formidable foe The Mandarin.
+Well, with the inclusion of Rebecca Hall as the brainy Maya, Guy Pearce as the charismatic but shadowy Killian, the brilliant James Badge Dale in another of the brilliant performances that I’ve admired from him this year (along with Flight, World War Z, The Lone Ranger and Parkland) as the more than slightly volatile Savin and let’s not forget a truly extraordinary Ben Kingsley as formidable foe The Mandarin.
 Top drawer stuff.

 Tom Hanks is one of my favourite actors and the news that he and director Paul Greengrass had collaborated on a real-life story had me eagerly anticipating the release of my next film CAPTAIN PHILLIPS and I wasn’t disappointed.
 It was a stunning recreation of the events in 2009 when a group of Somali pirates, led by newcomer Barkhad Abdi’s incredible portrayal of leader Muse, took over the container ship Maersk Alabama and held its captain Richard Phillips hostage.
 Greengrass cleverly charted the two very different men’s very different journeys towards their fateful meeting and then built up the tension of the subsequent crisis to white-knuckle levels.
 This was a breathtaking voyage with what I hope is Tom Hanks third Oscar-winning performance.